 Editor's note: Do you want to be inspired?
-Join us at Dare Mighty Things on Nov 3rd in Chicago along with 11+ world class speakers including Jason Fried, Forbes, TechCrunch, NASA & more.
+Join us at Dare Mighty Things on Oct 29th in Chicago to hear 10+ stories from the world's most influential innovators.

 Creating change in any city is the result of many people pushing forward all in their own special way.

 Chicago has a massive entrepreneurial ecosystem with it's share of incubators & accelerators, but today at Dare Mighty Things, we'll highlight just a few.